phylis13/Bot-Battlr/README.md

 # Title

 -Bot Battlr
- To access this application click this link <a href= "https://63ce860fc6bdf719ad261f1d--mellow-melba-77f364.netlify.app/"
+ To access this application click this link <a href= "https://63ce860fc6bdf719ad261f1d--mellow-melba-77f364.netlify.app/">Bot-Battlr</a>
- >Bot Battlr</a>

 # Description
 This is  a project  for building out a React application  customised to display bot army.